-Also, depending on the job you do, you cannot spend eight hour per day answering to the questions of twelve curious Chinese kids.
+Also, depending on the job you do, you cannot spend eight hours per day answering the questions of twelve curious Chinese kids.
 Let’s say that you are a software engineer.
 Unless you have the ability to have daily conversations in Mandarin with your laptop you are pretty much stuck.

 The full-time student